rpm-software-management/libdnf/hawkey/doc/rationale.rst

 *Implementation note*: Selectors reflect the kind of specifications that can be directly translated into Libsolv jobs, without actually searching for a concrete package to put there.
-In other words, Selectors are specifically designed not to ever iterate over the package data like Queries do.
+In other words, Selectors are specifically designed not to iterate over the package data (with exceptions, like glob matching) like Queries do.
 While Hawkey mostly aims to hide any twists and complexities of the underlying library, in this case the combined reasons warrant a concession.